What is dropshipping?

 Unlike custom-made products or print on demand, dropshipping doesn’t give you a lot of control over the product itself.
 Usually, the product dropshipped is designed and branded by the supplier.

-Some Alibaba dropshipping suppliers can accommodate your business’s product changes, but even then, the supplier has the most control over the product itself.
-Any changes or additions to the product itself usually require a minimum order quantity to make it viable and affordable for the manufacturer.
+Some dropshipping suppliers can accommodate your business’s product changes.
+Even then, however, the supplier has the most control over the product itself.
+Any changes or additions to the product usually require a minimum order quantity to make it viable and affordable for the manufacturer.

 How much do I need to invest to start dropshipping?